Rosenkrands/sar-path-planning/README.md

 # Introduction to the repository
-The purpose of this repo is to share code and results from simulation stuides done for the project.
+The purpose of this repo is to share code and results from simulation studies done for the project.
 The code will not be runnable as is, some paths are hard coded among other potential issues.
 The meaning behind including the code is to show how the implementation was done, and can maybe help in understanding the algorithm implementation.